-Today, the economic existence of many family farms is being threatened by the modern global agricultural economy.
-To offset the lose of traditional farm income, many farms are taking advantage of their unique nostalgic, rural, family and outdoor appeal by developing destination attractions as additional, and often sole sources of income.
-A farm destination for consumers is typically referred to as "agritainment" (agriculture plus entertainment) or agritourism.
-These options range from such strategies as u-pick or pick-your-own, petting zoos, hay rides, children's play areas and children's discovery farms to destination mazes, pumpkin patches, seasonal and fall festivals, Halloween attractions, haunted attractions, school field trips and farm markets and restaurants.
+Today, the economic existence of many family farms is being threatened by the modern global industrialized agricultural industry.
+To offset the lose of traditional farm income, many farms are taking advantage of their unique nostalgic, rural, local, family and outdoor appeal by developing destination attractions as additional, and often sole sources of new income.
+A farm destination for consumers is typically referred to as "agritainment" (agriculture plus entertainment) or agritourism when tourists make up a substantial part of the target market.
+Options range from such strategies as u-pick or pick-your-own, petting zoos, hay rides, children's play areas, children's discovery farms, corn mazes, pumpkin patches, seasonal and fall festivals, Halloween attractions, haunted attractions, school field trips, farm markets farm restaurants and milk and cheese creameries.

-Offering farm experiences positions farms at the 4th level of economic value.
+Offering experiential farm offerings in addition to the sale of products positions farms at the 4th level of economic value.

-With an increasing consumer interest in locally sourced and health, direct market farms have increased their appeal with sustainable practices.
-Often, there is opportunity to expand a direct market farm’s destination appeal beyond just the sale of food products by offering education tours, special events and agritainment activities.
+With an increasing consumer interest in locally and sustainably sourced foods and health, direct market farms have increased appeal.
+Often, there is opportunity to expand a direct market farm’s destination appeal beyond just the sale of food products by offering education tours, enrichment and special events, classes, tours and agritainment activities.
 For example, combining a goat creamery and some entertainment-type attractions would become goat-tainment.
+Offering tours of the entire process of producing cheese positions a farm as a enrichment destination experience.

 One of the most successful independent entertainment destinations in the United States, Knott's Berry Farm, started as a traditional u-pick berry farm.